primozprigl/First-one/README.md

 # hello-world
 Frist one

-Hello people Primož here.
+Hello people, Primož here.
 Young, ambitious and in ready to learn.